bearknowledge/subnetExplorer/explorer/README.md

 7.)
 This will install all the necessary dependencies.

 8.)
 Run "yarn dev" in your terminal and open up your browser to your local host

+9.)
+If everything worked you should see the homepage.